97cider/97cider/README.md

 i am a fullstack software engineer who focuses on:
   ~ API architecture and development
   ~ video game design / computer graphics
-  ~ the philly music scene
+  ~ listening to alot of music
   ~ mediocre film photography
 shoot me a message if you want to work on something :) thanks for visiting~!